cidbeltran/gridstack-angular/demo/bower_components/gridstack/doc/README.md

 ### commit()

-Finishes batch updates.
+Ends batch updates.
 Updates DOM nodes.
-You must call it after `batchUpdate`.
+You must call it after `batchUpdate()`.

+### column(column, doNotPropagate)

+set/get the number of columns in the grid.
+Will update existing widgets to conform to new number of columns, as well as cache the original layout so you can revert back to previous positions without loss.
+Requires `gridstack-extra.css` or `gridstack-extra.min.css` for [2-11],
+else you will need to generate correct CSS (see https://github.com/gridstack/gridstack.js#change-grid-columns)

+- `column` - Integer > 0 (default 12), if missing it will return the current count instead.
+- `doNotPropagate` - if true existing widgets will not be updated during a set.

 ### destroy([detachGrid])